-Ready to buy a short sale?
+Ready to purchase a short sale?

-Are short sales good deals?
+Are they good deals?

-- Before making any purchase offers, do your research.
-Using an experienced real estate agent from Your City Country Connection to help you research a property will help you make knowledgeable decisions.
-We can help find out to whom the property is titled, the balance still owed to the lender, and whether or not a foreclosure notice has been filed.
-Locating these facts can help you make a decision about how much to offer.
+- Always do your research before making any offers.
+Using a knowledgeable REALTOR® from Your City Country Connection to assist you with researching a property will help you make knowledgeable decisions.
+We can help learn to whom the property is titled, the balance still owed to the lender, and whether or not a foreclosure notice has been filed.
+Locating these facts can help you determine how much to offer.